Chaiebsaif5/Chaiebsaif5.github.io/Portfolio/P1. Full-stack EV Infrastructure Market Analysis project using Excel + Power BI/Overview and analysis/All files/Project Log.md

      A.1.From Station ownership PoV:

-     - By commerical network. -- Calculated
+     - By commerical network.
-     - By manager. -- Calculated
+     - By manager.
-     - By operator. -- Calculated
+     - By operator.
-     - By data owner. -- Calculated
+     - By data owner.

      A.2.
 From Number of charging points POV:

-     - By commerical network. -- Calculated
+     - By commerical network.
-     - By manager. -- Calculated
+     - By manager.
-     - By operator. -- Calculated
+     - By operator.
-     - By data owner. -- Calculated
+     - By data owner.

 ==> I did a similar calculation in the overall (not cleaned) dataset to review if the subset results match the overall or not, the intention of this comparison is to highlight priority targets to backfill the missing data for.